AtosiDas/Rust-Tutorial/README.md

 1️⃣ Unlocking Compound Types: I dedicated time to understanding these compound types, exploring their syntax.

 2️⃣ Mastering Functions: Also I know about the functions, gain insights into parameter passing, return values.

+**Day 5**

+Today marks a significant milestone in my coding journey!

+1️⃣ Explore Control Flow: Learn about if - else statement, and various types of loops.

+2️⃣ Solve exercies: There are 3 problems in the last of chapter 3.
+Try to solve these.